Dhole/luks2/README.md

 Original: https://sr.ht/~mvforell/luks2/

-Interact with (currently: read metadata and data from) LUKS2 partitions from Rust.
+Interact with (read, write and format) LUKS2 partitions from Rust.

 Build with `RUSTFLAGS="-C target-feature=+aes"` to use the AES processor instruction set (if available on your platform).